-We support the emergency services if there is a major incident in York.
+We have plans in place to work with the emergency services, the Environment Agency, the military and voluntary agencies to respond and recover from major incidents.
 We must keep main council services running and co-ordinate what voluntary groups do to help.

 What to do in an emergency

-- To report an emergency incident contact the emergency services immediately, tel: 999
+- to report an emergency incident, contact the emergency services immediately on telephone: 999

-Find out about The Major Incident Response Team (MIRT).
+Find out about our Major Incident Response Team (MIRT).

 - road diversions

 - centres for you to go to if you cannot get to your home